Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 You can use custom warehousing to delay duty and VAT.
 You’ll only pay when your goods leave the warehouse and go into free circulation.

-You’ll not need to pay duty and VAT if you re-export your goods.
+You will not need to pay duty and VAT if you:

 You must be authorised to run a warehouse as a warehousekeeper.